zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

 has been started.
 Thus it is possible for a preemptible thread to become a cooperative thread, and vice versa, by changing its priority.

-The kernel supports a virtually unlimited number of thread priority levels.
+The kernel supports up to 256 thread priority levels.
 The configuration options :option:`CONFIG_NUM_COOP_PRIORITIES` and :option:`CONFIG_NUM_PREEMPT_PRIORITIES` specify the number of priority levels for each class of thread, resulting in the following usable priority